JesusValeraDev/JesusValeraDev.github.io/content/2023-04-25-how-to-create-a-global-gitignore-file.md

 <!-- more -->

-Sometimes while we are creating a pull request, we realise we are committing some unnecessary config files, like the settings from your IDE, some cache files or even auto-generated files like the `.DS_Store`.
+Sometimes while we're creating a pull request, we realise we're committing some unnecessary config files, like the settings from your IDE, some cache files or even auto-generated files like the `.DS_Store`.

 Fortunately, there is a way to ignore all these files in your system and don't bother to add them anymore to every project in the specific `.gitignore`.

-The first step is to create the global `.gitignore` file we are going to use.
+The first step is to create the global `.gitignore` file we're going to use.

 ```bash
 touch ~/.gitignore